scrabbletank/farhome-rules/rulesdoc.md

 Target up to 5 creatures, magically impairing their vision.
 Make a spellcasting roll, adding 1 bad die for every creature targeted.
 On success, the next attack those creatures make add a bad die to their roll.
 This effect ends after their first attack or at the end of their turn.
 You may cast this as a reaction, adding a terrible die for each creature instead.

-Add a proficient die for every level above cast cantrip.
+Add an enhanced die for every level above cast cantrip.

 ___
 #### Witchcraft